openshift-pipelines/pipeline-service/DEVELOPMENT.md

 As indicated by the kcp start script `ctrl-C` stops all components: kcp, ingress controller and envoy.

 The files used by kcp are stored in the directory that was created, whose path was printed out by the script, for example: `/tmp/kcp-pipelines-service.uD5nOWUtU/`
-Files in /tmp are usually cleared by reboot and depending on the operating system may be cleansed when they have not been accessed for 10 days or another elapse of time.
+Files in /tmp are usually cleared by a reboot and depending on the operating system may be cleansed when they have not been accessed for 10 days or another elapse of time.

 Workload clusters created with kind can be removed with the usual kind command for the purpose `kind delete clusters us-east1 us-west1`
 Files for the kind clusters are stored in a directory located in /tmp as well if `$TMPDIR` has not been set to another location.